-Fleas.
-They make pets' lives miserable, and humans begin to itch just at the thought of them.
+Fleas make pets' lives miserable, and humans begin to itch just at the thought of them.
 Vets are often asked what pill, drop, dip, collar, or shampoo works the best to get rid of these persistent parasites.
-The answer is that there is no single method or insecticide that will completely eradicate (or at least control) a flea problem.
+The answer is that there is no single method or insecticide that will completely eradicate—or at least control—a flea problem.
 The flea life cycle is fairly complex, and understanding the various stages will make it easier to get rid of them.

 Fleas have four main stages in their life cycle: egg, larva, pupa, and adult.
-The total flea life cycle can range from a couple weeks to several months, depending on environmental conditions.
+The total flea life cycle can range from a few weeks to more than a year, depending on environmental conditions.

 The adult flea is very flat side to side.
 There are hair-like bristles on the flea body and legs to aid in their navigation through pet hair.
 Fleas have 3 pairs of legs, the hindmost pair designed for jumping.
 Fleas are well known for their jumping abilities.

-Adult fleas prefer to live on the animal and their diet consists of blood meals courtesy of the host animal.
+Adult fleas prefer to live on the animal and rarely leave the host voluntarily.
+Their diet consists of blood meals courtesy of the host animal.
 The female flea lays white, roundish eggs.
 The adult female flea can lay up to 50 eggs per day1, 500-600 eggs2 over several months.

 The eggs are not sticky (like some parasites), and they usually fall off of the animal into the carpet, bedding, floorboards, and soil.
-When the flea egg hatches varies -- anywhere from two days to a few weeks, depending on environmental conditions.
+When the flea egg hatches can vary—anywhere from two days to a few weeks, depending on environmental conditions.
 The larva emerges from the egg using a chitin tooth, a hard spine on the top of the head that disappears as the flea matures.

 (plural = larvae): The larval stage actually has three developmental stages within this stage.
-Larvae are about 1/4" (6.35 mm) long, and semi-transparent white.
+Larvae are about 1/8" (2-5mm) long, and semi-transparent white.
 They have small hairs along their body and actively move.
-They eat the feces of adult fleas (which is mostly dried blood) and other organic debris found in the carpet, bedding, and soil.
+They eat the feces of adult fleas, which is mostly dried blood, and other organic debris found in the carpet, bedding, and soil.
+Flea larvae dislike light and will move away from it into dark corners and crevices.
 Depending on the amount of food present and the environmental conditions, the larval stage lasts about 5 to 18 days (longer in some cases) then the larva spins a silken cocoon and pupates.

 The entire life cycle is quite variable, as evidenced by the variability in each life stage progression.
 As mentioned above, the cycle can be as short as two weeks or as long as two years.
 That is why it is so important to remain vigilant, even when a flea problem is thought to be under control!